RaspberryPiFoundation/python-curriculum/en-GB/lessons/Teaching Turtles/Teaching Turtles - notes.md

 #Resources
 For this project, Python will need to be installed.
 It is recommended that version 3.2 of Python is installed.

 Children can also make use of the materials which accompany these challenges.
-Files included in this project's Resources folder (found under the 'Download Project Materials' link):
+Files included in the 'Project Resources' folder (found under the 'Download Project Materials' link):

 + Sky.py